Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Dataset

 Figure \ref{fig:annexe2} illustrates some discrepancies between the SAR inversion and the ECMWF wind speed.
-On the first line, acquired on October 7\textsuperscript{th} at 00:16:15, heavy precipitation has produced a bright area that leads the SAR inversion to overestimate the wind while the other parts of the IW show good concordance with the ECMWF product.
-The second line, observed on May 17\textsuperscript{th} at 23:05:21 shows an area of low sea surface roughness in the lower half.
+We displayed the observations displayed in this paper in satellite geometry, meaning that the satellite is observing from the left, with an incidence angle increasing along the x-axis independently from the ascending or descending passes.
+The first line, observed on May 17\textsuperscript{th} at 23:05:21, shows an area of low sea surface roughness in the lower half.
 The SAR inversion contradicts the ECMWF results by more than 5 m/s over most of the IW.
 This discrepancy is related to a time difference of 55 minutes.
-The last line, in which there is a time difference of 79 minutes (observations acquired on August 27\textsuperscript{th} at 22:19:26), indicates a misalignment between the ECMWF wind speed and the SAR inversion, as illustrated by the position of the eye of the cyclone.
+The second line, in which there is a time difference of 79 minutes (observations acquired on August 27\textsuperscript{th} at 22:19:26), indicates a misalignment between the ECMWF wind speed and the SAR inversion, as illustrated by the position of the eye of the cyclone.
+On the other hand, the wind speed derived from the SAR observations appears to be contaminated by rain signatures.
+In the first observation, the rainfall causes an overestimation of the wind speed South of 33.5°N due to the ring-waves generated by the impact of hydrometeors.
+In the second observation, overestimation of wind speed is visible in several areas, often closely associated with underestimation.
+This effect is particularly noticeable around 62°W, although it is challenging to determine whether it is caused by wave damping or atmospheric attenuation.
+It should be noted that the wind direction used prior to GMF computation is provided by ECMWF.
+Therefore, the misalignment of the cyclone eye likely introduces a bias in the estimation of wind speed.

-In the following sections, analyses using wind speed were performed using the ECMWF wind speed to ensure independence with the presence or absence of rain, despite occasional errors.
+In the following sections, all the analyses rely on the ECMWF wind speed to ensure the independence with the presence or absence of rain, despite occasional errors.